Blowup of cylindrically symmetric solutions for biharmonic NLS: Introduction

 \begin{thm} \textnormal{(Blowup for Mass-Critical Case)} Let $d \geq 4$, $\mu \geq 0$ and $s_c=0$.
 Let $u_0 \in \Sigma_d$ be such that $E(u_0)<0$.
 Then the solution $u \in C([0, T), H^2(\R^d))$ to the Cauchy problem for \eqref{equ} satisfies the following. \begin{itemize} \item[$(\textnormal{i})$] If $\mu>0$, then $u(t)$ blows up in finite time. \item [$(\textnormal{ii})$] If $\mu=0$, then $u(t)$ either blows up in finite time or $u(t)$ blows up in infinite time. \end{itemize} \end{thm}

-To prove Theorems \ref{thm1} and \ref{thm2}, the essential argument is to deduce the evolution of a localized virial quantity $M_{\varphi_R}[u(t)]$ defined by \eqref{defm} along time, see Lemma \ref{v}.
-To this end, we shall make use of some ideas from \cite{BL, M}.
-For cylindrically symmetric solutions, the radial Sobolev inequality is only applicable in $\R^{d-1}$, then we need to utilize different arguments to estimate error terms due to the nonlinearity in the process of discussion of time evolution of the localized virial quantity.
+To prove Theorems \ref{thm1} and \ref{thm2}, the essential argument is to deduce the evolution of the localized virial quantity $M_{\varphi_R}[u(t)]$ defined by \eqref{defm} along time, see Lemma \ref{v}.
+To this end, we shall make use of ideas from \cite{BL, M}.
+It is worth mentioning \cite{BF, BFG, DF, F}, where blow-up of solutions to NLS for cylindrically symmetric data has been investigated.
+Comparing with the existing works, we deal with the evolution of the localized virial quantity to biharmonic NLS for cylindrically symmetric data and extra treatments are needed in the cylindrically symmetric context, because of the presence of the biharmonic term.
+For cylindrically symmetric solutions, the radial Sobolev inequality is only applicable in $\R^{d-1}$, which is different from the radially symmetric case handled in \cite{BL}, we shall take advantage of ingredients in \cite{M} to estimate error terms due to the nonlinearity in the process of discussion of the evolution of the localized virial quantity.

+\begin{rem} It seems possible to remove the condition that $x_d u_0 \in L^2(\R^d)$ to study blowup of solutions to \eqref{equ} for cylindrically symmetric data in the spirit of work due to Martel \cite{M}.
+In this case, more restrictive conditions should be imposed on $\sigma$.
+This shall be discussed in forthcoming publications. \end{rem}